 Stroll along the Han River

-Han River divided the city into 2 parts, and the whole area along the river, on both of its banks, is transformed into a park.
+The Han River divided the city into 2 parts, and the whole area along the river, on both of its banks, has been transformed into a park.

-Bicycle lanes go along pedestrian lanes, and you can basically walk (or bike) from one end to the other of the city.
+Bicycle lanes go along pedestrian lanes, and you can basically walk (or bike) from one end of the city to the other.

-The Gangnam area is also pretty nice because you will get a beautiful view over Namsan Tower and Hannam-Dong with its colorful buildings perched on the hill.
+The Gangnam area is also pretty nice because you will get a beautiful view over Namsan Tower and Hannam-Dong, which have colorful buildings perched on the hill.

 You can grab a drink from one of the convenience stores along the river and bring a blanket to sit on the grass and enjoy a beautiful sunny day.